HFF-Git/LcsNodes-Book/Book-Text.md

 ### *Summary*
 <a id="markdown-*summary*" name="*summary*"></a>

 This chapter gave a brief overview how one would go after writing node firmware.
 In short it is writing functions that can be registered as callbacks to the core library and that will in turn use the core library functions for implementing their purpose.
 It also introduced a more detailed picture of the overall software layers.
 The heavy lifting of message handling, event handling, node data management, extension board management and overall processing is handled by the LCS library.
 All the firmware programmer has to do is to write the node and specific functions.

+// ???
+GitHub has all the source code of the nodes i wrote ...

 The following chapters will give several examples of how the firmware for the common nodes such as a base station, a cab handheld and a block controller is designed using the principles and guidelines mentioned in this chapter.

 <!--------------------------------------------------------------------------------------------------------->